 We were pretty hungry for a real meal on our arrival so we decided to check out the restaurant.
-I ended up ordering the Oranghetti with meat sauce, which came accompanied with fresh squash chips.
+I ended up ordering the Oranghetti with meat sauce, which came accompanied by fresh squash chips.
 I also tried a rosé wine made on-site because they also happen to have vineyards!
 The food was satisfying and it was cool to have live music while eating.

 After, we hopped on the tractor to reach the squash field and took a nice walk around.
 I ended up buying 2 oranghetti, 1 spaghetti and 1 smallghetti for $9.
 The prices are similar to what you may find in town but the difference is that the price is based on quantity and not weight.
 So the bigger you go, the more you end up getting a great price.